quantum-tinkerer/MeanFi/docs/source/tutorial/pwave_superconductivity.md

 The converged solution has a real $\Delta_x$ and an imaginary $\Delta_y$, which is the structure we wanted.
 `EnergyDIIS` is the default here as in normal calculations.
-At this nonzero temperature it uses a free-energy history bound.
+At this nonzero temperature it minimizes internal energy over its density history.
 It runs EDIIS alone; any change of method requires an explicit choice by the caller.
 Individual iterations need not lower the physical free energy.